Territorial disputes in the South China Sea: Chinese policies

-According to retired American diplomat Chas W. Freeman Jr., for decades China under Chinese leader Deng Xiaoping preferred a policy of forbearance even as claimant activities in the South China Sea intensified, resisting calls from the more nationalistic elements of the country.
+According to retired American diplomat Chas W. Freeman Jr. in 2015, China under Chinese leader Deng Xiaoping had for decades preferred a policy of restraint even as claimant activities from other countries in the South China Sea intensified, resisting calls from the more nationalistic elements of Chinese society.

 In spring 2010, PRC officials reportedly communicated to US officials that the South China Sea was "an area of 'core interest' that is as non-negotiable" and on par with Taiwan and Tibet on the national agenda.
 However, Beijing appeared to have backed away from that assertion in 2011.

 In October 2011, the Chinese Communist Party-owned Global Times tabloid editorialised on the South China Sea territorial disputes under the banner "Don't take peaceful approach for granted".
 The article referenced incidents earlier that year involving the Philippines and South Korea detaining PRC fishing boats in the region.
 "If these countries don't want to change their ways with China, they will need to prepare for the sounds of cannons.
 We need to be ready for that, as it may be the only way for the disputes in the sea to be resolved."
 Responding to questions about whether this reflected official policy, a Chinese Foreign Ministry spokeswoman stated the country's commitment "to resolving the maritime dispute through peaceful means."

 From 2013 to the beginning of 2018, China carried out land reclamation in the South China Sea.
 The construction of the islands has been completed.
 The three island airports of Meiji Reef, Zhubi Reef, and Yongshu Reef have been completed.